The Whole-House Approach to Energy Efficiency

 Using Efficient Equipment

-To more fully understand the impact of both reducing demand and using efficient equipment, let’s look at a sample comparison between: 1) a conventionally air sealed and insulated home with a large, inefficient furnace; 2) a tightly sealed, well insulated home with a small but inefficient furnace; and 3) a tightly sealed, well insulated home with a small and efficient furnace (see Table 2).
+To more fully illustrate the impact of both reducing demand and using efficient equipment, Table 2 provides a sample comparison between: 1) a conventionally air sealed and insulated home with a large, inefficient furnace; 2) a tightly sealed, well insulated home with a small but inefficient furnace; and 3) a tightly sealed, well insulated home with a small and efficient furnace.

-In comparing the tightly sealed, well insulated home (column 2) with the conventional home (column 1) in this example, the initial investment in an effective building shell (air sealing and insulation) is somewhat offset by the less expensive cost of a smaller furnace.
+In comparing the tightly sealed, well insulated home (column 2) with the conventional home (column 1), the initial investment in an effective building shell (air sealing and insulation) is somewhat offset by the less expensive cost of a smaller furnace.
 The purchase of the high efficiency small furnace (column 3) significantly increases up-front costs.
 That said, both the investments in the building shell and the efficient equipment save a lot of money over the lifetime of the upgrades when compared to the conventional option.
-Additional utility, state, and federal financial incentives would make the up-front investments less expensive and rising energy prices would make payback periods even shorter.
-And because a tightly sealed house isn’t prone to air leaks, the homeowner can avoid uncomfortable drafts and cold spots in the house.
+Financial incentives (like utility rebates) would make the up-front investments less expensive and rising energy prices would make payback periods even shorter.
+And because a tightly sealed home isn’t prone to air leaks, the homeowner can avoid uncomfortable drafts and cold spots.

 Table 2.
 Comparision of heating expenses for conventional, low demand, and efficient homes.